 A framework of uncertainty

-The world of work is an unsure and unclear place.
+Change is the watchword in today’s world of work .
 The traditional certainties and careers enjoyed by previous generations no longer exist.
 In this global economic malaise, preparing people for such uncertainty is vital but it is as much about how we teach as what we teach.

 Writing for the Guardian (also in June 2013) about teaching methodology, Professor of educational technology at Newcastle University, Sugata Mitra, argues that we must seek “Questions that engage learners in a world of unknowns.
 Questions that will occupy their minds through their waking hours and sometimes their dreams.